pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

   Note that current solutions have been cropping up to allow for resource management outside the core Kubelet.
 These solutions require turning off the Kubelet functionality and overriding current Kubelet allocation.
 We should provide a path otherwise.
 Many of these solutions are custom to particular companies.
 Many are not open source.
 The community should give a process to allow this functionality in core kubelet at a granular level, same as we have in many systems, such as HPC or telco.
-* Be able to get information on the pods on the node without having to contact the API server, which may not have updated information.
+* Leverage additional parts from the pod spec information which could help make allocation decisions without the need to query the k8s controlplane.
 * Be able to do research, with minimum toil, on new policies and resource management strategies

-This design will also use the already tried and true gRPC, which is used for many other pluggable components within Kubernetes.
+This design will also use gRPC, which is used for many other pluggable components within Kubernetes.
 The hope is that it will also, as a side effect, allow a path to simplify the Kubelet as it is today and move the complexity into external plugins.

 ### Goals